-Just imagine: at this moment you are standing in the middle of the longest pedestrian suspension bridge in the world.
+Just imagine: at this moment you are standing in the middle of one of the longest pedestrian suspension bridge in the world.
 Below you is a drop of 85 metres, and all around you the Weisshorn and the stunning alpine scenery of the Matter valley.
 Soak up the beauty of nature and the wonderful silence...

 The pedestrian suspension bridge, named after the main sponsor Charles Kuonen, is no less than 494 metres long.
 It spans the Grabengufer ravine in the Matter valley, at a height of up to 85 metres.
 Situated up the valley from Randa, it is a "monument to an alpine panorama".
 The bridge means that the Europaweg long-distance footpath between Grächen and Zermatt - regarded as one of the best panoramic footpaths in Switzerland - can be walked entirely at high-altitude.